 This is the #1 Question that Geoscape Solar gets asked in an initial phone call, web-chat, or e-mail.
 The simple answer might be: “Currently, the cost to convert to solar energy in New Jersey runs about $3.46 per kilowatt.”
 But what does that tell the property owner?
 Even if you know your annual electrical usage, this answer doesn’t factor in your roof/land space available to place the solar panels on.
 Some properties have enough space and the right orientation to cover 100% of their electrical usage.
 Others will only have enough to cover 80%.
 Either way, it still probably makes financial sense to go solar, but you still don’t have the actual “cost.”

 This number also fails to factor in the credits and rebates that you might qualify for.
-The current Federal Solar Tax Credit is currently the largest financial incentive available to property owners.
+The current Federal Solar Tax Credit is currently the largest financial incentive available to property owners with residential solar installations in New Jersey.
 This tax credit allows for 30% of the total cost of your solar energy system to be deducted from your 2019 taxes.
 It is a one-time deduction and will drop to 26% in 2020.
 If you factor in the 30% deduction, the cost of your solar energy system decreases significantly:

 The graphic above depicts examples of smaller Residential kW systems.
 Larger, commercial properties will enjoy greater tax credits as the credit amount proportionately increases based on the size of the solar energy system.